 His controversial books on shamanic training with a Yaqui sorcerer captivated a generation and blurred the lines between anthropology and fiction.

-Carlos Castaneda emerged from relative obscurity to become a countercultural phenomenon in the late 1960s.
-An anthropology student at UCLA, he published 'The Teachings of Don Juan' in 1968, presenting it as an authentic account of his apprenticeship with a Yaqui Indian shaman named Don Juan Matus.
-The book, and the many sequels that followed, wove a mesmerizing narrative of psychotropic plants, spiritual journeys, and a separate reality, capturing the imagination of a public hungry for alternative wisdom.
-While initially accepted in some academic circles, intense scrutiny later revealed profound inconsistencies, leading most scholars to conclude his work was a complex, imaginative fabrication.
-Regardless of its truth claims, Castaneda's writing left an indelible mark on New Age thought and popular perceptions of indigenous spirituality, creating a mythology that proved more durable than fact.
+Carlos Castaneda published 'The Teachings of Don Juan' in 1968 while an anthropology student at UCLA.
+The book presented itself as an authentic account of his apprenticeship with a Yaqui Indian shaman named Don Juan Matus.
+It wove a narrative of psychotropic plants, spiritual journeys, and a separate reality, capturing a public hungry for alternative wisdom.
+Many sequels followed.
+Initially accepted in some academic circles, intense scrutiny later revealed profound inconsistencies.
+Most scholars concluded his work was a complex, imaginative fabrication.
+Regardless of its truth claims, Castaneda's writing shaped New Age thought and popular perceptions of indigenous spirituality.
+Born in 1925, he died in 1998.

 1901–1927